RomanLut/INAV-X-Plane-HITL/README.md

 The contents of `release\Aircraft` folder should be placed in the Aircraft folder of X-Plane: `X-Plane11\Aircraft\`.

-This will add plugin to the **Aerolite** airplane and install additional **NK_Surfwing** flying wing model with this plugin.
+This action will add **INAV Surfwing** flying wing model with this plugin.

 **IMPORTANT:: You have to flash Simulator-enabled INAV firmware.
-Take precompiled binaries from release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/, or build yourself from branch: https://github.com/RomanLut/inav/tree/simulator_v1.0 .
-Official INAV firmware does not include simulator support currently.
+Take precompiled binaries from release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/ (INAV 5.0.0 with simulator support), or build yourself from branch: https://github.com/RomanLut/inav/tree/simulator_v1.0 (INAV 5.0.0 with simulator support), or build yourself from master branch of official INAV repository .
+Official INAV firmware releases do not include simulator support currently.
 It will be included in INAV 6.**

 ![](doc/menu.png)

 ## Installation steps

 - Install **X-Plane 11 demo** from: https://www.x-plane.com/desktop/try-it/older/ **Select X-Plane 11.
-Other versions are not supported.** Demo allows to fly for 10 minutes in Seattle region.
+X-Plane 12 is supported but not recommended.** Demo allows to fly for 15 minutes in Seattle region.
 Than you have to restart the game.
 - download **Aircraft.zip** from last release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/
+- If upgrading from previous  version, delete folder `X-Plane 11\Aircraft\Extra Aircraft\NK_FPVSurfwing\`
 - Unzip, copy `Aircraft` folder to `X-Plane 11\Aircraft` folder in **X-Plane** installation location.
 - Connect Flight Controller to PC using USB Cable. **Make sure FC is flashed with simulator-enabled firmware**  https://github.com/RomanLut/INAV-X-Plane-HITL/releases/
 - Configure FC (see **Flight Controller configuration** below)
 - Start **X-Plane 11**
-- Select "Show extra aircraft from older versions" to see NK_FPVSurfwing
+- Select **"Show extra aircraft from older versions"** to see **INAV Surfwing**
 ![](doc/show_extra_aircraft.jpg)
-- Select Airplane **NK Surfwing** or **Aerolite 103**
-- Start flight
+- Select **INAV Surfwing**, start flight
-- Select **Plugins->INAV HITL->Link->Connect to flight controller**.
-Plugin should automatically detect COM port.
+- When scenery is loaded, select **Plugins->INAV HITL->Link->Connect to flight controller**.
+Plugin should automatically detect serial port.
-- Flight using RC Controller, setup PIDs etc. **Hint: disable parking brakes with "B" key on takeoff if necessary.**
+- Flight using RC Controller, setup PIDs etc.

-*Note:Use **"Internal View/Forward with No Display"** for full immersion FPV flights:*
+*Note: Use **"Internal View/Forward with No Display"** for full immersion FPV flights:*

 ![](doc/internalview.png)